AAGaming00/GooseMod-chrome/README.md

 # This is Dead
-Just a Heads Uo This Repo is Dead
+Just a Heads Up This Repo is Dead.

 ## Why?
 Well GooseMod Finaly Made There Own Extension.